Pixel-Master/File-Find/README.md

 	* Name
 	* In Name
 	* File Ending
-	* Search for Library Files
+	* Search in System Files
 	* Directory to search in
 	* File Size
 	* Search for Folders
+    * Search for File Content
 - Search for Files and export Searches

 - Choose options for Files: